zygos/wd-material/material/3-frameworks/4-full-stack/4-hands-on-guide.md

 We already have the `article.findAll` procedure.
 It would be a good time to investigate how it works.
 We could use it as an example.

 ### Step 3.
-Start with the signup and login endpoints

-You should be able to reuse a good chunk of the code from the previous auth exercises, so we will quickly review the few changes necessary to adapt it to the current project.

-**Signup**.
-It is enough to swap out the fake user repository with the real one and to use the `userSchema` to validate the incoming data.
-**Login**.
-The same goes for the login endpoint.

-### Step 4.
 Add an endpoint for creating an article

 Let's create `article/create.ts` file, add it to the `article/index.ts` router and add a test `article/tests/articleCreate.spec.ts`.